-Read the full story here in Lloyd Fell’s small but captivating book:
+Read the full story of Twin Pines here in Lloyd Fell’s small but captivating book:

 This post opened with that great troubadour Pete Seeger singing Oscar Brand’s celebrated pioneer song.
 I conclude with his rendering of David Mallet’s tribute to the simple life.